vtex/ux-writing/docs/principles/voice-chart.md

 ### 🎯 Concepts

 "The concepts are the ideas or topics that the organization wants to emphasize at any open opportunity, even when they aren’t a part of the task at hand.
-They are the ideas that reflect the role that the organization wants the experience to have in the person’s life." - **Torrey Podmajersky***
+They are the ideas that reflect the role that the organization wants the experience to have in the person’s life." - **Torrey Podmajersky**, Strategic Writing for UX

 ### 📖 Vocabulary